 En Route Travel

-En route travel is a taxable entitlement that allows you to be compensated for personal and dependent travel.
+En route travel is an entitlement that allows you to be compensated for personal and dependent travel.
 Reimbursement includes travel and transportation expenses for you and your dependents for one trip by way of the most direct route from the old to the new duty station.
 This mileage rate is determined by the General Services Administration (GSA).

 Things you need to know: